 In addition to working as a columnist, I am a researcher and consultant.
 I have a PhD in anthropology from Washington University in Saint Louis and an MA in Central Eurasian Studies from Indiana University.
 Most of my work focuses on the authoritarian states of the former Soviet Union and how the internet affects political mobilization, self-expression, and trust.
 My research has been published in American Ethnologist, Problems of Post-Communism, Central Asian Survey, Demokratizatsiya, Nationalities Papers, and the Journal of Communication.

 I have consulted for several policy organizations, including the Open Society Institute, Freedom House, and the New America Foundation.
-I am frequently interviewed by the media and have been a guest on HuffPost Live, Al Jazeera, CBC News, BBC World Service and other broadcast outlets, as well as an invited speaker at academic conferences and forums on foreign policy, education and technology.
+I am frequently interviewed by the media and have been a guest on HuffPost Live, Al Jazeera, CBC News, BBC World Service, Citizen Radio, FOX, and other broadcast outlets, as well as an invited speaker at academic conferences and forums on foreign policy, education and technology.